Last Updated on June 16, 2020 by Celeste

 Teenagers in Athens will love to explore the street art scene.
 Several tour companies offer walking tours discovering the street art in the city.
-I had a tour with Alternative Athens, a company specialized in offering local experiences.
-Their daily 3-hour group tour costs 40 Euro per person and is described on the website as follows:
+I followed the artist guide during the Athens 3-hour Street Art Tour.

 Athens is a street artist’s paradise: from the established to the constant streams of new talent spraying up the neighbourhoods, this tour celebrates them all.
 Tagging, bombing, stencil and painting.
 Join us and get an up-and-close introduction to the city’s incredible street art scene counting 2,000 or so street artists.
 During this walk you’ll find the coolest works of art in the most unlikely places, thanks to your street artist guide.

 Together with my friends from Travel Bloggers Greece, I joined the above described Street Art Tour on a chilly February morning.
 Our guide and street artist Nikos welcomed us in Thiseio train station and took us on a 3-hour walking tour that warmed us up quickly.